CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

 &lt;sax&gt; My love to all of you in Christ Jesus.
 Amen. ||| Ab ani si pihk ni‑elid wehs em‑hekaj ahpim ni‑wehm wohochuddam.
 </code></pre>

-<p> The complete tsv file and working code can be accessed through this link:<br> https://github.com/CheyenneWing/Preparing-Data-for-Joey-NMT-Toolkit/tree/main/docs
+<p> The complete tsv file and working code can be accessed here <a>https://github.com/CheyenneWing/Preparing-Data-for-Joey-NMT-Toolkit/tree/main/docs</a>
 </p>
 <p><i>This research was funded by NSF-DEL and NSF-GRFP.
 Other contributers include Dr. Graham Neubig and Dr. Antonios Anastasopoulos.
 Copywrite for the bible translation used is held by © 2010, Wycliffe Bible Translators, Inc. All rights reserved.
 </i></p>